 These exotic cool-season grasses have been particularly and consistently invasive under extended periods of no use and no fire.
 To slow or limit the invasion of these exotic grasses, it is imperative that managerial techniques (e.g., prescribed grazing, prescribed burning) be carefully constructed, monitored, and evaluated with respect to that objective.
-If management does not include measures to control or reduce these exotic cool-season grasses, the transition to State 3: Invaded State should be expected.
+If management does not include measures to control or reduce these exotic cool-season grasses, the transition to State 3: Invaded State should be expected (T2A).

 Annual production of this state can be quite variable, in large part due to the amount of exotic cool-season grasses.
+However, as the exotic cool-season grasses increase, peak production will shift to earlier in the growing season.